nhsuk/alphahealth/depression-and-anxiety/getting-therapy.md

 ##Therapy is around 6 to 8 sessions
 The NHS usually covers 6 to 8 sessions.
 A session is around one hour.

 After that you’ll have to review your situation with your GP.
 They might prescribe further sessions or recommend something else.
-Sometimes simple life changes, like exercising regularly, might help.
+Sometimes simple changes, like exercising regularly, might help.

 ##Changing therapists
-It’s important that you feel comfortable with your therapist and can be open with them.
+It’s important you feel comfortable with your therapist and can be open with them.
 If this isn’t the case, the sessions won’t help you.

 There are no rules about how to find this out.
 You have to trust your instinct.

 If you’re not happy with your NHS prescribed therapist you should do the following:

-1. Book a GP appointment.
-2. Take some time before the appointment to think why you feel the therapy isn’t working.
+1. Think about why you feel therapy isn’t working.
-3. Discuss the problem with your GP.
+2. Speak to your GP about the problem.
-4. If you both agree that you should continue with therapy, your GP will write you a referral for a new therapist.
+3. If you both agree you should continue with therapy, your GP should be able to refer you to a new therapist.

 ##Paying for therapy yourself
 You can also go directly to a therapist without using the NHS.
 You don’t need a referral from your GP and you can usually start right away.